 - Add an even amount of pulled pork to each tortilla, followed by the finely chopped mozzarella cheese.

 - Wrap the tortillas up tightly, folding in the sides to make 4 burritos.
-Hold in place with a cocktail stick
+Hold in place with a cocktail stick.

 - Heat oil in deep fryer or large saucepan until very hot (test oil with a piece of tortilla; it should start to bubble).
 Alternatively, you could brush the burritos with a little oil and bake in a hot oven until crispy.